So, to qualify a plant as naturalized, two conditions must be met:

-- The plant in question must be foreign ("exotic," "introduced," and "alien" are other names used to indicate that a plant is of foreign origin).
+- The plant in question must be foreign ("exotic," "introduced," and "alien" are other names used to tell you that a plant is of foreign origin).

-- It must be able to grow on its own and propagate itself, without human aid (for example, without any artificial irrigation, fertilizing, dividing, pest control, weed control , etc.).
+- It must be able to grow on its own and produce a new generation without human aid (for example, without watering, fertilizing, dividing, pest control, or weed control done by human beings).
 That is, it becomes a wild plant in its adopted homeland.
-Not all plants introduced from foreign lands are tenacious enough to naturalize.
+Not all plants introduced from foreign lands are tough enough to naturalize.

 When a plant naturalizes in an area, this can be either a "good" thing or a "bad" thing, depending on your opinion of the particular plant.